daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_apiclienttutorial.md

 ## 1. Introduction

-Based on a simple Order Management sample application, this tutorial shows how easily Omnia Platform models can be used through our API, by external applications.
+Based on a simple Order Management sample application, this tutorial shows how easily OMNIA Platform models can be used through our API, by external applications.

 On the first tutorial area (Define an API Client), we are going to evaluate how an API client is defined on Omnia Platform, and how it is configured on Omnia's security system.
 On the second area (Consume Omnia API), we are going to see a simple example of how Omnia API can be consumed.